bchartier777/Multi-agent-RL/README.md

  - Minor changes to enable execution of additional MPE scenarios as well as limited refactoring to enable diagnostics

 ## Testing environments
-The version of MNIST downloaded with the TorchVision Dataset object.
 The return has been validated on simple_speaker_listener.
-Tested for execution but not averge return on simple_tag, simple_spread, simple_push, simple_crypto and simple_adversary.
+Also tested for execution but not averge return on simple_tag, simple_spread, simple_push, simple_crypto and simple_adversary.
 Not yet working on simple_world_comm, simple_reference and simple.

 ## Performance
 The return for the simple_speaker_listener environment is similar to the reference repo.
 One next step is to quantify performance on the other Petting Zoo environments.